lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Appraisal Policy for Evidence will often be based on specifications by the manufacturer of a hardware security module, a regulatory agency, or specified by an oversight body, such as the CA Browser Forum.
-The Code-Signing Baseline Requirements {{CSBR}} document is an example of such a policy that has been published by the CA Browser Forum and specifies certain properties, such as non-exportability, which must be enabled for storing publicly-trusted code-signing keys.
+The Code-Signing Baseline Requirements {{CSBR}} document, specifically section 6.2.7.3 Private key storage for Signing Services, is an example of such a policy that has been published by the CA Browser Forum and specifies certain properties, such as non-exportability, which must be enabled for storing publicly-trusted code-signing keys.
 Other